Antonio Gracias: Department of Government Efficiency

-In the second presidency of Donald Trump, the Department of Government Efficiency (DOGE) has been led by Elon Musk since its establishment by executive order on Inauguration Day.
-Following earlier part time involvement with DOGE, in March 2025, Gracias took on a role at the Social Security Administration to focus on DOGE cost-cutting efforts in the Social Security program.
+Following earlier part-time involvement with the Department of Government Efficiency (DOGE), in March 2025, Gracias took on a role at the Social Security Administration to focus on DOGE cost-cutting efforts in the Social Security program.

 During his tenure at DOGE, Gracias led a taskforce that involved accessing immigration data at the Department of Homeland Security and appeared alongside Musk making claims about immigrants and public benefits.
 He also promoted conspiracy theories about Democrats attempting to "import voters" during media appearances.

 Gracias's work at DOGE while simultaneously managing Valor Equity Partners drew criticism from labor organizations, including the AFL-CIO, which questioned potential conflicts of interest given that Valor manages retirement plans for public employees.
 Flight records showed Valor's private jet made 23 trips from the Washington DC region between January and April 2025, suggesting significant time spent on government work.
 In late July, the American Federation of Teachers sent letters to nine public pension funds asking them to review investments with Valor worth approximately $1.8 billion.

 Gracias announced his resignation from DOGE on July 4, 2025, though he continued working until July 2025.